 You should consider taking a tour of the hospital where your baby will be born well in advance of your due date.
 Taking a tour will help answer some of these questions.

-Home Births: Home deliveries, although common in most of the world, are relatively rare in the U.S. Most doctors will not agree to do a home delivery, nor will most nurse midwives.
-The reason is simple: Life threatening complications can happen fast during labor and delivery, and most homes are too far away from a hospital where emergency care can be provided.
+Home Births: Home deliveries, although common in most of the world, are relatively rare in the U.S. Most doctors will not agree to do a home delivery.
+The reason is simple: Life-threatening complications can happen fast during labor and delivery, and most homes are too far away from a hospital where emergency care can be provided.

 If you have any questions about your birthing options, talk to the providers you are considering for your pregnancy care.
 They should help clear up any concerns you are having.